kardianos/vendor-spec/README.md

 how to interpret these fields the name of the tool must be known.

 ### Import and Local fields
+The Import field is the path that would be used to fetch it remotely, the "go get" text.
+The Local field is the path to the package relative to the "internal" directory.
+The Local field may not have the path elements "." and "..".
+For example, if the Local field was "fmt", packages would import it from "path/to/pkg/internal/fmt".

 While it is usually ideal to not vendor a package that also vendors packages, there are cases where there are no other options.
 Sometimes useful packages are developed in the context of an executable.
 Sometimes it is useful to make